 Most of the above texts are available to you in the BRB library, 632.
-You will have assigned readings from Uhlmann and McCarthy-Veach/ LeRoy for the genetic counseling courses during first and second semesters, and in spring semester we will use Genetic Counseling Research, by MacFarlane et al. The visual aids flip chart book is very helpful for role plays in these courses as well.
-Nussbaum et al., Genetics in Medicine is the medical genetics text most people use here - it is used in a number of courses - GENE 524, 525, and 526.
+You will have assigned readings from Uhlmann for the genetic counseling courses during first and second semesters.
+The visual aids flip chart book is very helpful for role plays and in your clinical rotations.
+Nussbaum et al., Thompson and Thompson, Genetics in Medicine is the medical genetics text most people use here - it is used in a number of courses - GENE 524, 525, and 526.
+The cancer genetics course has a number of assigned readings in the Schneider book.
 Books needed for courses outside of Genetics will be assigned by the professor for those courses.